 That’s the main reason that flights to Seattle cost so much: they’re expensive to operate because of the longer distances and the amount of fuel required, so the airlines pass that extra cost onto their customers.

-How Can I Get Cheaper Flights?
+How Can I Get Cheaper Flights To Seattle?

 As someone who has flown in and out of Seattle Tacoma International Airport quite a few times in my life, I’ve learned a few tips about how to save a little money when booking those flights.

-Of course, that doesn’t always tell the whole story, as luggage is another concern.
 Some airlines charge more for luggage and there are even a few budget flight providers that charge for carry-on bags.
 You’ll want to factor in luggage cost as well.